xxxSkypper/video_player_app/README.md

 # video_player_app
-It's an Android App using Flutter
+It's an Android App using Flutter.